The Lensbury: Yarranton years

 In 1978, Shell appointed Peter Yarranton as Lensbury's general manager.
 Yarranton was himself an accomplished sportsman, notably in rugby in which sport he had been capped five times by England.
 An indoor swimming pool was opened in the same year, and under Yarranton's management, the club's status as a world class sporting venue was enhanced.
 Membership reached 13,000 and many international sporting stars were attracted to use the club's facilities, including top tennis players such as Steffi Graf, Chris Evert and John Lloyd, during Wimbledon.
-The Duke of Edinburgh visited the club in 1980.
+Prince Philip, Duke of Edinburgh visited the club in 1980.
 Middlesex County Cricket Club used the ground for some Second XI matches – a recognition of the quality of the club's main cricket square, the home of Lensbury Cricket Club.

 From 1978, until Peter Yarranton's retirement in 1993, Lensbury continued to build on its tradition as primarily a club for team and individual sports.
 Yarranton became President of the Rugby Football Union in 1991, and Chairman of the UK Sports Council in 1989, and thus he combined his management of Lensbury with sports representation at the very highest level.
 It was with some pride that he described the club in 1990 as "… the largest sports, leisure, social and training centre in Europe and certainly one of the largest in the world".